UN rights chief says she urged China to review counter-terrorism policies

 China denies all accusations of abuse in Xinjiang.

+"We are concerned the conditions Beijing authorities imposed on the visit did not enable a complete and independent assessment of the human rights environment in the PRC, including in Xinjiang, where genocide and crimes against humanity are ongoing," Blinken said in a statement late on Saturday.

+The United States was "further troubled" by reports Xinjiang residents were pressured not to complain about conditions in the area.
+"The High Commissioner should have been allowed confidential meetings with family members of Uyghur and other ethnic minority diaspora communities in Xinjiang who are not in detention facilities but are forbidden from travelling out of the region," he said.

 Rights groups and Western countries worry that China will use her trip as an endorsement of its rights record.
-U.S. State Department spokesman Ned Price said on Tuesday it was "a mistake to agree to a visit under the circumstances".
+US State Department spokesman Ned Price had said on Tuesday it was "a mistake to agree to a visit under the circumstances".

 In 2019, Xinjiang Governor Shohrat Zakir said all trainees had "graduated".